davidsamuelps/recurseit/content/post/2025/03/index.md

 If you wish to have a custom domain (e.g. xyz.com) there is a yearly payment to register the domain with CloudFlare.
 In my case, it was ~11 Euro/year.
 Equating to 2-3 coffees, depending on where you live.

 **Bonus**: if you run a pages.dev website (called developer platform), you get access to the free tier/tools they offer as a CDN/Hosting platform.

-Among Cisco SD-WAN's tools to steer or influence traffic across the overlay, the data policies are the ones providing the highest flexibility.
-For a primer about SD-WAN Data Policies, please refer to this article: [Cisco SD-WAN Data Policies](https://recurseit.com/post/2021/01/2021-01-27-cisco-sd-wan-data-policies/).

-One of the SD-WAN Data Policy applications is the Service Side NAT.
-Compared to traditional networking where NAT deployment is rather straightforward, Service Side NAT in SD-WAN is a corner case whose deployment logic can initially be elusive.
-This document will describe the SD-WAN Service Side NAT principles and deployment as a practical case study.

 ## Closing